MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

    ![Screenshot showing advanced UEFI settings for Surface Hub](images/uefi-hub-advanced-settings.png)

-#### Security

-This setting displays the Security page when you boot into Surface UEFI, as described in [Manage Surface UEFI settings](/surface/manage-surface-uefi-settings).

 #### Simultaneous Multi-Threading (SMT)

 Commonly known as hyperthreading in Intel processors, SMT allows a single physical CPU core to execute multiple threads concurrently.
 This can improve performance in multi-threaded applications.
 However, there are specific scenarios where you might want to control the SMT setting.
 Some vulnerabilities, like certain speculative execution side-channel attacks (for example, L1 Terminal Fault, MDS vulnerabilities), can potentially exploit SMT to access sensitive data.
 Disabling SMT can mitigate the risk associated with these vulnerabilities, although at the cost of some performance.
 SMT is enabled by default.

 #### IPv6 for PXE Boot